What is Root Cause Analysis?

 This technique identifies the source of the problem using precise steps and tools so that necessary steps can be taken in the future to avoid the problem from happening again.
 The root cause analysis is done in a systematic way.
 It involves different steps such as describing the existing problem, collecting the necessary data linked with the problem, identifying possible causes, identifying causes that need to be addressed to prevent the problem from recurring, identifying solutions, implementing changes, and observing the changes.

 There are many Root Cause Analysis tools that are used to conduct RCA, and these Root Cause Analysis tools help one determine the root cause of the problem.
-Below is the different Root Cause Analysis methods used in conducting RCA.

 This technique is used to get to the bottom of the root cause of the problem.
 By asking the question “Why?” five times, you can delve deeper into the problem and find that the answers to the questions are interrelated.
 You can create a clearer picture and strategically identify the real cause of the problem.